IanKaire/MobiCommerce-frontend/README.md

 # MobiCommerce-frontend
 The frontend logic for MobiCommerce, React Native e-commerce app, for a mobile platform.
-A mobile e-commerce application designed to provide users with an easy and convenient shopping experience.
+A mobile e-commerce application designed to provide users with an easy user experience for convenient shopping.

 It offers two user profiles: normal users and administrators, each with its own set of features and capabilities.

 Normal User Features: